 Waterfalls of the North Shore

-When snow melts along Lake Superior, hear them roar.
+When snow melts along Lake Superior, the rivers start to roar.

 © Beth Gauper